jet86/js-starter-kit/README.md

 `REFRESH_RATE` The balances of each address in the ring will be refreshed after this many rotations.
 Usually a multiple of `RING_SIZE` - you may like to set initially set it to the same as `RING_SIZE`

 `TX_COOL_DOWN` The total amount of time (in ms) after each rotation before moving on to the next.
 The smaller the ring, the higher this will need to be.

+# viewTXO

+The viewTXO page allows you to view the UTXOs belonging either to an individual address, or to multiple addresses derived from a single seed phrase (ie an HD wallet).

+## Using viewTXO

+* Clone or download this repo to your computer
+* Access [viewTXO.html](viewTXO.html) in your browser
+* Enter an Ethereum address and click "Load Wallet or Address" to view the UTXO details for that address.
+* Enter a seed phrase to view the addresses derived from that seed phrase and the number of UTXOs in each address.
+It will default to showing the first 2 addresses, however you can view more by entering a number to view.
+* You can then click on the number of UTXOs (showing as a blue link) to view the UTXO details for that address.